hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/wafv2_web_acl.html.markdown

 * `fallbackBehavior` - (Required) - Match status to assign to the web request if the request doesn't have a valid IP address in the specified position.
 Valid values include: `MATCH` or `NO_MATCH`.
 * `headerName` - (Required) - Name of the HTTP header to use for the IP address.
 * `position` - (Required) - Position in the header to search for the IP address.
 Valid values include: `FIRST`, `LAST`, or `ANY`.
 If `ANY` is specified and the header contains more than 10 IP addresses, AWS WAFv2 inspects the last 10.

+### `headerOrder` Block

+Inspect a string containing the list of the request's header names, ordered as they appear in the web request that AWS WAF receives for inspection.
+AWS WAF generates the string and then uses that as the field to match component in its inspection.
+AWS WAF separates the header names in the string using colons and no added spaces, for example `host:user-agent:accept:authorization:referer`.

+The `headerOrder` block supports the following arguments:

+* `oversizeHandling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

 ### `headers` Block